LevSky22/SmartSearch/README.md

 ## Features

 - Use the `x` keyword in your browser's omnibox (address bar) to activate the extension
-- Natural language questions are routed to Perplexity AI
+- Choose your preferred search engines for both questions and keywords
+- Supported search engines:
-- Keyword-based searches are routed to Google
+  - Google (with locale-specific domains)
+  - Bing
+  - DuckDuckGo
+  - Perplexity
 - Seamless integration with your browser's address bar
 - Lightweight and fast
+- Settings sync across devices

 ## Installation